Tribler/Dollynator/README.rst

 Environment is getting updated by each try of replication:

--when node manages to buy new option and replicate environment is updated positively (all transitions leading to ``current_state``)
+- when node manages to buy new option and replicate environment is updated positively (all transitions leading to ``current_state``)

--when nodes fails to buy option environment is getting updated negatively (transition between ``current_state`` and chosen failed state)
+- when nodes fails to buy option environment is getting updated negatively (transition between ``current_state`` and chosen failed state)

 After updating the environment values qtables are recalculated one more time to find action maximizing our possible gains for each state.

 **What is passed to the child?**

--his state (provider name + option name)
+- his state (provider name + option name)

--name (to have some id)
+- name (to have some id)

--tree of replications
+- tree of replications

--providers_offers (all VPSs offer for all providers)
+- providers_offers (all VPSs offer for all providers)

--current qtable
+- current qtable

 **Final remarks about RL**